isabella232/workfront-course-map.en/help/learning-programs/core-team-training-program-for-administrators.md

 ---
-title: Workfront for administrators
+title: Core team training for administrators in the new Workfront experience
 description: mapping workfront one courses to experience league courses
 ---
-# Workfront for administrators (WIP)
+# Core team training for administrators in the new Workfront experience

 Develop a strong foundation of how to manage projects in Workfront Classic.